On the Natural Gradient of the Evidence Lower Bound

-It is well-known that the minimisation of the KL-divergence (\ref{lo}) can be simplified by extending the problem to the space of probability distributions on joint states $(x_V, x_H)$ that is ${\mathcal P}_{V,H}$ \cite{amari2016information}.
+It is well-known that the minimization of the KL-divergence (\ref{lo}) can be simplified by extending the problem to the space of probability distributions on joint states $(x_V, x_H)$ that is ${\mathcal P}_{V,H}$ (see \cite{amari2016information}, Chapter 8).
 For that, we consider the so-called {\em data manifold\/}